-Continuing my line of reviews for a full orchestra libraries, I have something new and slightly different today: MAJESTICA by 8Dio.
+Recently I had a look at “Albion ONE” as well as “Sotto“, which are both great libraries and intended to be a little more on the soft side of the sound.
+Continuing my line of reviews for full orchestra libraries, I have something new and slightly different today: MAJESTICA by 8Dio.

-Like the name suggests, this library is as big and powerful as it gets.
-According to 8Dio it is the biggest orchestra ever sampled to date, it certainly sounds like that, and I can tell you already that they build in a few more goodies besides bombastic sound.
+As the name suggests, this library is as big and powerful as it gets.
+According to 8Dio, it is the biggest orchestra ever sampled to date, it certainly sounds like that, and I can tell you already that they build in a few more goodies besides bombastic sound.

 But before we dive into the depths of this library, let me give you a little overview.

-“Majestica” is structured into four compartments, strings, brass, woodwinds and percussion.
-Each section, of course, contains multiple articulation, arc, and effect-patches.
+“Majestica” is structured into four compartments, strings, brass, woodwinds, and percussion.
+Each section, of course, contains multiple articulations, arc, and effect patches.
 Within the interface, that you might be familiar with other 8Dio products, you will also find a powerful effects section, as well as a versatile mixer.

 So let’s have a look at the different orchestral sections first…

-The strings ensemble in “Majestica” consists of 30 double basses, 30 cello, 20 violas and 20 violins.
-That’s 100 strings in total and quite impressive on it’s own.
-Almost as a surprise to me considering the size of the string section, the patches don’t only do well in the arena of “powerful and huge”, also soft and gentle sound is convincingly provided – quite typical for 8Dio string libraries actually.
+The strings ensemble in “Majestica” consists of 30 double basses, 30 cello, 20 violas, and 20 violins.
+That’s 100 strings in total and quite impressive on its own.
+Almost a surprise to me considering the size of the string section, the patches don’t only do well in the arena of “powerful and huge”, also the soft and gentle sound is convincingly provided – quite typical for 8Dio string libraries actually.

-The brass section consists of 10 cimbassos, 10 bass trombones, 30 french horns and 10 trumpets.
+The brass section consists of 10 cimbasso, 10 bass trombones, 30 french horns, and 10 trumpets.
 60 brass players can easily produce an extremely massive sound, needed to match the 100 string in a rich orchestral climax.
 The brass section has a very unique sound and stands out most to me from all the sections in this library.
-It doesn’t sound like anything else out there, but in a very good way.
+It doesn’t sound like anything else out there but in a very good way.

-The woodwind sections features 15 bass clarinets and 15 contra-bassoons in the low ensemble, and 10 alto flutes, 10 flutes and 10 piccolo flutes in the high ensemble.
+The woodwind sections feature 15 bass clarinets and 15 contra-bassoons in the low ensemble, and 10 alto flutes, 10 flutes, and 10 piccolo flutes in the high ensemble.
 This split the instrument into two different sections – something you’ll not find in every Orchestral library.

 However, it makes a lot of sense considering the functions of the Instruments.
 With a total of 60 woodwinds, these two sections together have an almost unreal sound.
 I mean that in the best way possible.
 Very realistic and on a broad spectrum from cutting to dreamy sounding.
 The high winds are penetrating and lustrous, while the low winds are beefy and full of lovely wooden body sound.

 Again the implementation of the arcs and also of the clusters is wonderfully done.
-Extremely playable and in some cases just much more real sounding that it could be done with MIDI.
+Extremely playable and in some cases just much more real-sounding than it could be done with MIDI.

 The master percussion ensembles patch is a great starting point and for many pieces, it might be all you need.
 The tambourines, anvils, and other higher frequency instrument ensembles sound very very well recorded and cut perfectly through the mix without hurting.
 And of course, this section provides the necessary boom where you need it.